I was inspired to have a candy bar at my own wedding after seeing so many beautiful pictures online and in magazines. It was so much fun!

 - We purchased favor boxes for guests to fill with candy, so this enabled the candy to still be a favor as we originally envisioned.

-Be sure to buy enough candy!
+- Be sure to buy enough candy!
 My mom and dad purchased all of the candy because they are sweethearts!
 We purchased A LOT!
 Having left-over candy days before Halloween was not an issue.
-BUT-- If your wedding is during a different time of year, you may want to figure out how much candy to buy in a more logical manner than I did (grabbing what looked good and throwing it in a cart).
+However, ff your wedding is during a different time of year, you may want to figure out how much candy to buy in a more logical manner than I did (grabbing what looked good and throwing it in a cart).
 See who has specials and buy it on sale.

 Try to offer a variety to your guests.
 Also include at least one of your favorite candies.
 This personalizes the candy bar table a bit and your guests will take notice and enjoy the attention to detail.
 After all, this day is a celebration of you and your new spouse!
 Our wedding would have been incomplete if we didn't include my husband's Swedish fish!